Loading

 What does a flashing check engine light mean on a Ford?

-If you notice that your check engine light is flashing, it is crucial to take the following steps:
+If you see the check engine light flashing on your Ford, you should take the following steps:

 Can I drive my car with the check engine light blinking?